Maurine Neuberger: Political career

+her in 1964 as a "a longtime crusader for labeling laws".

+In 1961, President John F. Kennedy appointed her to be a member of the Presidential Commission on the Status of Women.
+In 1965-68 she and Muriel Fox co-chaired then-Vice President Hubert Humphrey's task force on Women's Goals.

 Later life

 Maurine married Philip Solomon M.D., Clinical Professor of Psychiatry at Harvard Medical School and Physician-in-Chief, Psychiatry Service, Boston City Hospital, on July 11, 1964, in Washington, DC.
 They divorced in 1967.

 Following her time in the Senate she was employed as a lecturer on consumer affairs and the status of women, and as teacher of American government at Boston University, the Radcliffe Institute of Advanced Studies at Harvard University, and Reed College.
 She was a resident of Portland, Oregon, until her death on February 22, 2000, at the age of 93, of a bone marrow disorder.
 She is interred in Beth Israel Cemetery in Portland, Oregon.